kodervine/kodervine/README.md

 -->

 I create user-friendly web apps that engage and ease user experience on the client side and that's because I love the intersection of solving problems for the customers, while making their User Experience seamless.
-Join me in exploring the vast world of Frontend development through my insightful blog posts at [my hashnode blog here](https://kodervine.hashnode.dev)
+I also create articles on frontend libraries and technologies at [my hashnode blog here](https://kodervine.hashnode.dev)

 - 📫 How to reach me - anikwenzekelly@gmail.com
 - 🌐 Read my blog [@kodervine's log](https://kodervine.hashnode.dev/)